csinva/csinva.github.io/_notes/neuro/vissci.md

     - ex. dan et al. 1996 - LGN neurons whiten time-varying natural images but not white noise
 - **efficient coding model** (karklin + simoncelli 2012)
   - why need on and off type - duplicates each cone
-    - hypothesis: RGCs send spikes which are discretized (not continuous like all the signals withing retina)
+    - hypothesis: RGCs send spikes which are discretized (not continuous like all the signals within retina)
     - differences need to be able to send positive/negative rates - this requires having 2 cells
     - alternatively could have a baseline and send more or less but baseline signal is wasteful because usually send 0
       - still don't send 0 as 0 firing rate because too slow to send a 0